6 Must-Have MCP Servers for Web Developers

 1. Node.js installed (LTS version recommended) — Download here

-2. Claude Desktop or Claude Code installed
+2. Claude Desktop, Claude Code, Cursor, or Windsurf installed

 3. npx available in your PATH (comes with Node.js)